wolfiex/DSMACC-testing/README.md

 6. `make`

 ## How to run
+- Ensure tuv is compiled, if in doubt run make new should no other error be apparent -

 1. Create Init cons csv file (methane.csv as a template)

  .. * different columns are different runs

- ..* depos and emiss are deposition / emission constants, set 1 to enable 0 do disable ..* run names are useful, see + depos etc for examples.
+ ..* depos and emiss are deposition / emission constants, set 1 to enable 0 do disable

+ ..* run names are useful, see + depos etc for examples.

-2. Run `python begin.py` after setting the number of processes inside ..* this makes Init_cons.dat
+2. Run `python begin.py` after setting the number of processes inside

+..* this makes Init_cons.dat

-..* generates run files. sdout is in run.sdout, individual run.nc ..* concatenates nc files including initial conditions, and run time into one grouped netcdf ..* to see the form of this have a look inside begin, or read_dsmacc
+..* generates run files. sdout is in run.sdout, individual run.nc

+..* concatenates nc files including initial conditions, and run time into one grouped netcdf

+..* to see the form of this have a look inside begin, or read_dsmacc

 3. to view files:

-..* ipython, then type `run AnalysisTools/read_dsmacc <ncfilename>` for interactive play ..* run the PDF_concentrations.py file for a time series plot of all the runs (diagnostic purposes) - see .pdf files
+..* ipython, then type `run AnalysisTools/read_dsmacc <ncfilename>` for interactive play

+..* run the PDF_concentrations.py file for a time series plot of all the runs (diagnostic purposes) - see .pdf files

+## Running with multiple models
+1. Making a new model model and ensure it works
+2. Type `make save name=<yournamehere>` with what you wish to refer to your model with in the future
+3. In your Initial conditions, at the description add your model name after a hyphen e.g. myrun-mcm_new

+* only use a hyphen when providing a model name

+## Makefile
+Type `make man` to see a description of available functions.

 ## Optional extras
 - [x] MCM subset selector in mechanisms - this uses an init cons file to generate the smallest mechanism required by the model.